justinFlorence/TopologicalDataAnalysis/README.md

 ### Contact

-For questions, feedback, or collaboration, please contact [Your Name] at [your.email@example.com].
+For questions, feedback, or collaboration, please contact me at jrfloren@ncsu.edu.

 ---